 Cost per Action as I mentioned is a more acceptable procedure, especially to the parent.
 This means, of course, that the affiliate doesn’t receive anything until the customer buys something from the parent.
 This is the most widely used method, today.

 The term “affiliates are an extended sales force for the parent which is not totally accurate.
 Once the customer click’s on the parent’s link, the affiliate no longer has any influence on the customer.
 However, the parent’s in-house sales team would then take over to convince the customer to buy.

 So how does it benefit a parent company to have an affiliate sign up with them.?
-The reason is a very simple one– a reduction of advertising costs.
-The affiliate does all the advertising through articles and reviews of the parents ‘products.
-The affiliate does all the work in becoming highly ranked to attract visitors thru Google or Bing.
+The reason is a very simple one– a reduction in advertising costs.
+The affiliate (you) does all the advertising through articles and reviews of the parents ‘products.
+The affiliate (you) does the work in becoming highly ranked to attract visitors thru Google or Bing.

 How to find “parent” companies who have affiliate programs:

 - Affiliate Networks are found on Google by typing the “subject” (then) affiliate program.